-Operational expenses are those cost paid directly out of Chesapeake Forest Revenues either by the State Forest Manager and or by the private contractual land manager.
-These cost are only estimates and will vary each year, some of these cost are tied directly to the amount of revenues generated each year.
+Operational expenses are those costs paid directly out of Chesapeake Forest Revenues either by the State Forest Manager and or by the private contractual land manager.
+These costs are only estimates and will vary each year, some of these costs are tied directly to the amount of revenues generated each year.